-Who pays: All residence hall students are required to purchase a meal plan, with the exception of graduate students and residents of Cutler Apartment Complex.
+Who pays: All residence hall students are required to purchase a meal plan, with the exception of residents living in Sustainable Village and graduate students.
+UAF also offers meal plans to commuter students, including residents of family housing and students living off campus.
 Students who do not live on campus but are interested in purchasing a meal plan can contact Dining Services at 907-474-6661 or firstname.lastname@example.org.
 Please review your dining contract for more details.
 All prices are per semester.

-What's covered: All materials, sessions, general entertainment and meals not included in student meal plans.
+What's covered: All materials, sessions, general entertainment and meals.

 The earlier you enroll, the more payment plan options are available, so enroll early!